Probing anomalous Higgs couplings in $H \to Z V$ decays: Introduction

 \section{Introduction}

 The ATLAS and CMS collaborations at Large Hadron Collider (LHC) have recently discovered a new bosonic resonance of mass around 125 GeV \cite{:2012gk, ATLAS:science,:2012gu,CMS:science, :2012br}.
 Measuring its coupling to different Standard Model (SM) particles and establishing its nature are going to be leading aims of future LHC runs.
-Although it is yet to be confirmed as SM Higgs, in this paper we specify this resonance as Higgs and denote it by $H$.
 Any deviations from its SM nature should exhibit in its coupling to different particles.
-Anomalous couplings of Higgs may come in both gauge and Yukawa sectors.
+Anomalous couplings of Higgs\footnote{Although it is yet to be confirmed as SM Higgs, for sake of brevity, in this paper we specify this resonance as Higgs and denote it by $H$.} may come in both gauge and Yukawa sectors.
 Establishing the nature of the Higgs will require a precise measurement of its gauge as well as Yukawa couplings.
-In future LHC runs the coupling of Higgs to $W, Z$ bosons will be measured in several different channels such as $H \to Z Z^{*}\to 4 \ell$.
+In future LHC runs the coupling of Higgs to $W, Z$ bosons will be measured in different decay modes such as $H \to Z Z^{*}\to 4 \ell$ and will provide us a good understanding of its gauge structure.
 However, measuring its coupling to fermions as well as loop induced couplings like $HZ\gamma$ are going to be relatively more challenging.
+Further investigations, both theoretical and experimental, are required to find novel ways to explore such couplings.